SaahilParmar/CS50P/Problem Set 2/plates/README.md

 ### Hints

-* Recall that a str comes with quite a few methods, per - docs.python.org/3/library/stdtypes.html#string-methods.
+* Recall that a str comes with quite a few methods, per - [docs.python.org/3/library/stdtypes.html#string-methods](https://docs.python.org/3/library/stdtypes.html#string-methods).
-* Much like a list, a str is a “sequence” (of characters), which means it can be “sliced” into shorter strings with syntax like s[i:j].
+* Much like a list, a str is a “sequence” (of characters), which means it can be [“sliced”](https://docs.python.org/3/library/stdtypes.html#common-sequence-operations) into shorter strings with syntax like s[i:j].
 For instance, if s is "CS50", then s[0:2] would be "CS".

+# Before You Begin
+Log into [code.cs50.io](https://code.cs50.io/), click on your terminal window, and execute cd by itself.
+You should find that your terminal window’s prompt resembles the below:

+$

+Next execute

+$ mkdir plates

+to make a folder called plates in your codespace.
+Then execute

+$ cd plates

+to change directories into that folder.
+You should now see your terminal prompt as plates/ $.
+You can now execute

+$ code plates.py

+to make a file called plates.py where you’ll write your program.

 # How to Test
 Here’s how to test your code manually: